JemiJe/event-platform-2/README.md

 ```

 ## Grafana
-grafana is available on http://localhost:3002
+- grafana is available on http://localhost:3002
+- open dashboards -> select dashboard
+- wait until the data is collected and the "no data" is replaced with actual data values (wait a bit and click to refresh)

+### 🔐 Default login for Grafana:
+- Username: admin
+- Password: admin

 ## dev notes
 1. after creating prisma/schema.prisma, run this command